TiffanyChio/buddyapp/README.md

 2. At the press of a button, the trip page will be updated with a danger status.
 Additionally emergency contacts saved to the app will get a text alert.
 3. The Check-In feature sends a text alert to emergency contacts if the user has not returned to a saved location (home, work, or school) within a designated time period.

-This repository contains the code for the iOS mobile component.
+This repository contains the code for the iOS mobile component built with React-Native and Expo.
+The [back-end API](https://github.com/TiffanyChio/buddyapi) and [web component](https://github.com/TiffanyChio/buddyweb) will need to be installed and deployed for the App to work as intended.

+[Visit youtube for a short video demo]() of the app (no audio available).

+## Prerequisites
+Obtain a Google Maps iOS SDK key [here](https://developers.google.com/maps/documentation/ios-sdk/intro) and a Google Maps Geocoding API key [here](https://developers.google.com/maps/documentation/geocoding/start).

 ## Installation
-Clone this repository and run
+Clone this repository and install project dependencies by running:

 ```sh
 npm install
 ```

-Obtain a Google Maps iOS SDK key [here](https://developers.google.com/maps/documentation/ios-sdk/intro) and a Google Maps Geocoding API key [here](https://developers.google.com/maps/documentation/geocoding/start).
-The iOS SDK key should be placed in app.json:
+The Google Maps iOS SDK key should be placed in app.json:

 ```sh
 "config": {